christian-combine/BlockmanLORD/README.md

 # BlockmanLORD, a big project and a big remake

+# hello i forked this for testing with things

 ## Help us

 - Make pull requets to add fixes or new functions